Griot’s Garage G-9 vs. Porter Cable 7424XP – Which One Is Better Polisher?

 The throw on the Porter Cable DA polisher is the distance that the pad travels during one complete rotation of the polisher.
 The throw is typically between 4 and 6 inches.

 1. Can be tricky to control at low speeds.
-Like all polishers, this one too can be quite tricky to be controlled at low speeds.
+Like all polishers, this one too can be quite tricky to control at low speeds.
 But, this is expected!

 2. Comes with a cheap foam pad.
 When you purchase this product, you will need to get a high-quality polishing pad.
 The one that comes with the product is cheap and I wouldn’t use it.